8ta4/quest/DONTREADME.md

 - Reinforcement: Sometimes, repeating questions reinforces important points that are repeated in the text.

-> Can a question be arbitrary text?
+> Does a question need to be in a yes/no format?
+(Planned)

-Technically, yes, a question in `quest` can be pretty much any text you want.
-But it's recommended that each question should:
+Yes, a question needs to be in a yes/no format.
+Here's why:

+- Decision-Making: A yes/no question helps you make a quick decision, allowing you to keep your focus as you read.

+- Input: You get consistent input using the same keyboard shortcut for "yes" or "no" across different questions.

+- Feedback: It's easy to check if you got the answer right because your response can be matched with the expected answer.

+Beyond being yes/no, a question should also:

 - Have an answer in the text: Including the answer directly in the text provides immediate validation and prevents the frustration of encountering a question you can't answer.

-- Be a binary choice: This helps you make quick decisions, keeping your reading momentum going.
-It also makes it easier to provide clear right or wrong feedback.

 - Not use terms unique to the author or text: Avoiding these terms ensures that you can understand the question even if you haven't read the text first.
 If you don't understand the question, it's hard to form a tentative answer in your mind.